 The equine transportation, or shipping, industry subsector is a niche sector of a much larger national transportation and logistics industry.
-The employees in this industry must be versed, first and foremost in the requirements of the road and Department of Transportation regulations.
+The employees in this industry must be knowledgeable, first and foremost, in the requirements of the road and Department of Transportation regulations.
 However, of equal importance is the need for horsemanship skills and understanding of a very complex equine industry.

 - Equine Transportation Vocational Training Program: Playing off the significant shortage of CDL over-the-road drivers in the state, equine transport companies have taken the initiative to partner with Bluegrass Community and Technical College to develop an equine-specific training program for CDL holders.